-The Application states that the enzyme preparation also meets the French purity criteria of enzymes (the order of 19 October 2006 on the use of processing aids in the manufacture of certain foodstuffs).
+The enzyme preparation also meets the French purity criteria of enzymes (the order of 19 October 2006 on the use of processing aids in the manufacture of certain foodstuffs).

-Table 2 provides a comparison of the product specifications with the international specifications established by JECFA as well as those detailed in the Code (as applicable).
+Table 1 provides a comparison of the product specifications with the international specifications established by JECFA as well as those detailed in the Code (as applicable).

-Table 1: Product specifications for commercial enzyme preparation compared to JECFA and Code specifications for enzymes
+Table 1: Product specifications for commercial enzyme preparation compared to JECFA and the Code specifications for enzymes